musicslayer/makefile_cpp/README.md

 make run-gdb   # Build and run the debug version in gdb
 ```

-If the executable doesn't exist or the source code has changed since it was last built, make will build/rebuild the code first.
+If the executable doesn't exist or the source code has changed since it was last built, make will build the code first.
 You can use the -j option to perform this building (if any) in parallel.

 Note that "run" will run the release executable, while "run-debug" and "run-gdb" will use the debug executable.
 The makefile builds these two using different compiler flags, and thus there may be different behavior between the two.
 - Release uses -O2 whereas debug uses -O0, changing the amount of optimizations applied.